 We strongly support and encourage student participation in extra-curricular activities sponsored by the School.
 Participation in these activities is a privilege accorded only to students in good standing.
-If a student carries more than 2 D/F grades at a time, the student is not permitted to actively participate in extracurriculars.
+If a student is on Academic Probation for carrying more than 2 D or F grades at a time, the student is not permitted to actively participate in extracurriculars.
 Academic, behavioral, and attendance standards must be maintained by those who wish to be a part of any extra-curricular activities.